ashwin1601/TDSP_Titanic/Docs/Project/Charter.md

 ## Architecture
 * Data
   * What data do we expect?
-Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)
+A spreadsheet containing all recorded data from passengers of the Titanic.
 * Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
   * all the data,
   * after some pre-aggregation on-prem,
-  * Sampled data enough for modeling
+  * sampled data enough for modeling
+ We have imported all data from a csv file to a Python environment.

 * What tools and data storage/analytics resources will be used in the solution e.g.,
   * ASA for stream aggregation
   * HDI/Hive/R/Python for feature construction, aggregation and sampling
-  * AzureML for modeling and web service operationalization
+  * AzureML for modeling and web service operationalization We have used Python and multiple of its libraries (Pandas, Seaborn, Numpy, Scikitlearn)

 * How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
 If applicable, write down pseudo code for the APIs of the web service calls.
   * How will the customer use the model results to make decisions
   * Data movement pipeline in production
   * Make a 1 slide diagram showing the end to end data flow and decision architecture
     * If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.
+   The customer will use the insights extracted from the data for to inform the visitors.

 ## Communication
 * How will we keep in touch?
 Weekly meetings?